 When it comes to finding the best pickleball paddle, there are two main categories to consider: standard and elongated.

-Standard paddles offer a great balance between reach and power while elongated paddles provide experienced players with an even more narrow paddle, giving them more reach capabilities when it comes to harder-to-reach shots.
+Standard paddles offer a great balance between reach and power, while elongated paddles provide experienced players with an even narrower paddle, giving them greater reach capabilities when it comes to harder-to-reach shots.

 The elongated paddle gives players an advantage by providing them with an easier time hitting balls.
 Best of all, the enlarged sweet spot still offers optimal power!
-So if you’re an experienced player looking for more reach capacity, then an elongated pickleball paddle might be just the thing you need!
+So, if you’re an experienced player looking for greater reach capacity, then an elongated pickleball paddle might be just the thing you need!

 My Recommendation

-Approved by USAPA/IFP for tournament play, this lightweight elongated pickleball paddle 7.6-7.8 ounce provides an overlapping face with a 8th inch thickness, 4.25 inch grip circumference, and 4.5 inch handle length that delivers excellent control while increasing your power with added reach compared to other paddles.
+Approved by USAPA/IFP for tournament play, this lightweight elongated pickleball paddle, weighing 7.6-7.8 ounces, provides an oversized face with an 1/8-inch thickness, a 4.25-inch grip circumference, and a 4.5-inch handle length, delivering excellent control while enhancing your power and extending your reach compared to other paddles.

 Upgrade your playing experience and add the PXL Graphite pickleball paddle to your pickleball arsenal now!